Inner City Unit Mortgage

 There have been periods when the CBDs of several Australian cities were flooded with cheap units.
 As a result of new developments being constructed, inner city apartments tend to fluctuate in price more often than other types of properties as supply and demand change.
 Because of these price fluctuations, banks see financing high density units as a higher risk.

 Tips for buying an inner city apartment

 When you are buying a unit that is close to or in the CBD there is more to consider than when buying a house in the suburbs.
-We’ve helped countless people to finance the purchase of their high rise unit, and in this time we’ve learned a lot about the possible pitfalls.
+We’ve helped countless people to finance the purchase of their high rise unit and as a result we’ve learned a lot about the possible pitfalls.

 Being built out

-Ideally try to buy a unit that is greater than 50m2 for the internal area excluding balconies and car spaces.
-If it is more than 40m2 but less than 50m2 we can still help you to borrow up to 95% however the lenders are more conservative.
-If you are buying a unit that is less than 40m2 then you may be limited to a mortgage for up to a maximum of 80% of the property value.
+Ideally try to buy a unit that is greater than 50m² for the internal area excluding balconies and car spaces.
+If it is more than 40m² but less than 50m² we can still help you to borrow up to 95% however the lenders are more conservative.
+If you are buying a unit that is less than 40m² then you may be limited to a mortgage of 80% of the property value.

 Block size & age